kuku1234us/navigationtemplate/iOSWizDocs/TasksPage Main App.md

 ### Quick Add Button

-- **AddTaskButton**: A floating button at the bottom right corner of the page.
+- **AddItemButton**: A floating button at the bottom Center of the page.
 - **Functionality**: Tapping the button opens a task creation interface, allowing users to quickly add new tasks.

 ### FilterSidesheet